Matteo Messina Denaro: The last ‘godfather’ of the Cosa Nostra

 The notorious mafia boss – implicated by prosecutors in dozens of murders – is said to see himself as a philosopher and folk hero

-The capture of Italy's most wanted mafia boss, Matteo Messina Denaro, after almost three decades on the run was hailed as "a great victory for the state" by the country's prime minister, Giorgia Meloni.
-Locals clapped and shook hands with police as Messina Denaro was led away from a private clinic in Palermo that proved his final stop as a free man.
+The capture of Italy's most wanted mafia boss after almost three decades on the run was hailed as “a great victory for the state” by the country's prime minister, Giorgia Meloni.
+Locals clapped and shook hands with police as Matteo Messina Denaro was led away from a private clinic in Palermo that proved to be his final stop as a free man.

-Known as "Diabolik" – a nickname taken from a comic book series based around an uncatchable thief – and "'U Siccu" [skinny one], Messina Denaro is thought by many to be the last "secret-keeper" of the Cosa Nostra, someone who holds all the information around some of the Sicilian Mafia's most heinous crimes.
+Known as “Diabolik” – a nickname taken from a comic book series based around an uncatchable thief – and “U Siccu” [skinny one], Messina Denaro is thought by many to be the last “secret-keeper” of the Cosa Nostra – someone who holds all the information around some of the Sicilian Mafia's most heinous crimes.

-There is no doubt that Messina Denaro – now 60 – is the last of the three "nobility" of the clan.
+There is no doubt that Messina Denaro, now 60, is the last of the three “nobility” of the clan.
 His arrest comes almost 30 years to the day since that of another boss, Salvatore “Toto” Riina, in a Palermo apartment after 23 years on the run (Riina would die in 2017).
-Meanwhile, Bernardo Provenzano set the record for the longest time eluding police, having been captured in a farmhouse near Corleone, Sicily, in 2006 after 38 years as a fugitive (he would die in 2016).
+Meanwhile, Bernardo Provenzano set the record for the longest time eluding police, having been captured in a farmhouse near Corleone, Sicily, in 2006 after 38 years as a fugitive.
+He died in 2016.

 Criminology professor Anna Sergi, of the University of Essex, told the BBC that Messina Denaro's arrest was “symbolic not just because he was the boss of Cosa Nostra, but because he represents the last fugitive the Italian state really wanted to get its hands on.
 That's why we saw people clap in Palermo and why the state is triumphant – because the news feels like closure.”